Seasonal Affective Disorder in Seniors: Symptoms and Solutions

 Which antidepressants are effective for treating Seasonal Affective Disorder?

-Selective Serotonin Reuptake Inhibitors (SSRIs) are commonly used to treat SAD.
-Medications like Wellbutrin XL and Aplenzin are also FDA-approved for this condition.
-While some people use vitamin D supplements, their effectiveness is still debated.
+SSRIs are the most commonly prescribed class for SAD.
+Specific medications like Wellbutrin XL and Aplenzin are FDA-approved for this condition.
+Some people try vitamin D supplements, though research on their effectiveness is mixed.

 How can I support someone suffering from Seasonal Affective Disorder?